eddyerburgh/notes/docs/operating-systems/linux/kernel-data-structures.md

 ## Maps

-"A map, also known as an associative array, is a collection of unique keys, where each key is associated with a specific value" {% cite lkd -l 100 %}.
+A map is a collection of unique keys, where each key is associated with a value {% cite lkd -l 100 %}.

 Maps support at least three operations: